Professional Financial Planning

 Insurance Planning and Risk Management (3 units)

-In this course you will develop life, health, casualty and liability insurance planning strategies as part of a comprehensive financial plan.
+Develop life, health, casualty and liability insurance planning strategies as part of a comprehensive financial plan.
 Topics include assessing and managing risk, evaluating insurance products for tax and estate planning consequences, and understanding the role of insurance in retirement and businesses.

 Investment Planning (3 units)

-This course surveys various investment vehicles available to meet financial planning goals.
+Survey various investment vehicles available to meet financial planning goals.
 Topics include evaluating risk tolerance, asset allocation strategies, security analysis, bond and security valuations, modern portfolio theory, market analysis, alternative investment instruments and special topics.

 Income Tax Planning (3 units)

 Develop an understanding of income tax planning opportunities, issues and challenges.
 Topics include income tax law, compliance, calculations, accounting, tax of business entities, trust and estate tax, tax basis, depreciation, like-kind exchange consequences, property tax, alternative minimum tax (AMT), tax reduction techniques, pass activity rules, special circumstances and deductions.
 Participants examine how insurance planning fits into a comprehensive financial planning strategy.

 Learn how employee benefit plans and a comprehensive retirement planning help clients meet their financial goals.
 Topics include retirement needs analysis, Social Security, types of retirement plans, qualified plan rules, investment considerations, distribution rules and consequences, employee benefit plans and options.

 Survey estate planning principles as they relate to the development of a comprehensive financial plan.
 Topics include property titles and transfers, documents including wills and trusts, gifting strategies, tax consequences and compliance, liquidating estates, charitable giving, life insurance, business transfers, fiduciaries and special topics.